+What is urban character and why does it matter?
 What makes the character of the city of Milwaukee different than that of Denver?
 How do people in St. Louis compare to those in Chicago?
 And what are the values that give Minneapolis the flavor it has?
 (Does it have any flavor?)

 Recently, Metametrix did a deep dive into the values of major Midwestern cities.
 Our goal?
 To use cultural analytics to understand each town’s unique character better and to see more clearly into the lives of the people who live there.